zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_lpar.rst

 state
   The desired state for the LPAR:

-  * ``inactive``: Ensures that the LPAR is inactive (i.e. status 'not-activated'), unless the LPAR is currently operating and the ``force`` parameter was not set to True.
+  \* \ :literal:`inactive`\ : Ensures that the LPAR is inactive (i.e. status 'not-activated'), unless the LPAR is currently operating and the \ :literal:`force`\  parameter was not set to True.
 Properties cannot be updated.
 The LPAR is deactivated if needed.

-  * ``reset_clear``: Initialize the LPAR for loading by performing a 'Reset Clear' operation (clearing its pending interruptions, resetting its channel subsystem, resetting its processors, clearing its memory), unless the LPAR is currently loaded (i.e. status is 'operating' or 'acceptable') and the ``force`` parameter was not set to True.
+  \* \ :literal:`reset\_clear`\ : Initialize the LPAR for loading by performing a 'Reset Clear' operation (clearing its pending interruptions, resetting its channel subsystem, resetting its processors, clearing its memory), unless the LPAR is currently loaded (i.e. status is 'operating' or 'acceptable') and the \ :literal:`force`\  parameter was not set to True.
 Properties cannot be updated.
 After successful execution of the 'Reset Normal' operation, the LPAR will be inactive (i.e. status 'not-activated').

-  * ``reset_normal``: Initialize the LPAR for loading by performing a 'Reset Normal' operation (clearing its pending interruptions, resetting its channel subsystem, resetting its processors), unless the LPAR is currently loaded (i.e. status is 'operating' or 'acceptable') and the ``force`` parameter was not set to True.
+  \* \ :literal:`reset\_normal`\ : Initialize the LPAR for loading by performing a 'Reset Normal' operation (clearing its pending interruptions, resetting its channel subsystem, resetting its processors), unless the LPAR is currently loaded (i.e. status is 'operating' or 'acceptable') and the \ :literal:`force`\  parameter was not set to True.
 Properties cannot be updated.
 After successful execution of the 'Reset Normal' operation, the LPAR  will be inactive (i.e. status 'not-activated').

-  * ``active``: Ensures that the LPAR is at least active (i.e. status is 'not-operating', 'operating' or 'acceptable'), and then ensures that the LPAR properties have the specified values.
+  \* \ :literal:`active`\ : Ensures that the LPAR is at least active (i.e. status is 'not-operating', 'operating' or 'acceptable'), and then ensures that the LPAR properties have the specified values.
 The LPAR is activated if needed.
 If auto-load is set in the activation profile, the LPAR will also be loaded.

-  * ``loaded``: Ensures that the LPAR is loaded (i.e. status is 'operating' or 'acceptable'), and then ensures that the LPAR properties have the specified values.
+  \* \ :literal:`loaded`\ : Ensures that the LPAR is loaded (i.e. status is 'operating' or 'acceptable'), and then ensures that the LPAR properties have the specified values.
 The LPAR is first activated if needed, and then loaded if needed.

-  * ``set``: Ensures that the LPAR properties have the specified values.
+  \* \ :literal:`set`\ : Ensures that the LPAR properties have the specified values.
 Requires that the LPAR is at least active (i.e. status is 'not-operating', 'operating' or 'acceptable') but does not activate the LPAR if that is not the case.

-  * ``facts``: Returns the current LPAR properties.
+  \* \ :literal:`facts`\ : Returns the current LPAR properties.

   In all cases, the LPAR must exist.